jonmon6691/uwipi/README.md

 # Apply Micro WiPi to the buildroot tree, this only touches raspberrypi related stuff
 ~/uwipi$ ./install_uwipi.sh

-# cd into buildroot and build like normal
+# cd into buildroot and load the defconfig like normal
 ~/uwipi$ cd buildroot
 ~/uwipi/buildroot$ make raspberrypi0w_defconfig

-# At this point, you can customize your buildroot configuration, add packages, etc.
+# OPTIONAL: At this point, you can customize your buildroot configuration, add packages, etc.
 ~/uwipi/buildroot$ make menuconfig

 # Build the image, this will take a long time as it builds the tool chain, kernel, and everything else...